lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 I never actually got to use this system.
-Back then, researchers used the nascent Internet (the ARPAnet) not to download software so much as to run software directly on the host computer.
+Back then, researchers used the nascent Internet (the ARPAnet) not to download software so much as to run software directly on the host computer, since most software was not portable.
-Most software was not portable, and AUTOMATH was configured to run on [a computer we did not have](https://automath.win.tue.nl/archive/pdf/aut034.pdf):
+Eindhoven University was not on the ARPAnet, and AUTOMATH was configured to run on
+[a computer we did not have](https://automath.win.tue.nl/archive/pdf/aut034.pdf):

 > Until September 1973, the computer was the Electrologica X8, after that